stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: No

-**Description**: Alert on objects without an 'email' annotation with a valid email
+**Description**: Indicates when objects do not have an email annotation with a valid email address.

-**Remediation**: Add an email annotation to your object with the contact information of the object's owner.
+**Remediation**: Add an email annotation to your object with the email address of the object's owner.

 **Template**: [required-annotation](generated/templates.md#required-annotation)